irisma00/irisma00.github.io/content/authors/admin/_index.md

     url: https://uci.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include program verification, LLM application, and LLM testing.

 # Interests to show in About widget
 interests:
-  - Software Engineering
+  - Program Verification
-  - Large Language Models
+  - LLM Application
-  - Education
+  - LLM Testing

 # Education to show in About widget
 education: